trillek-team/trillek-computer/cheatsheet.md

 - PC  -> %pc
 - EX  -> CF bit in %flags and %y for multiplications

-%r8 to %r13 and %r16 to %r26 could be uses as temporal variable without penalty
+%r8 to %r10 could be uses as temporal variable without penalty
-%r30 = %bp is asociated to stack allocation and function arguments, but can be used as a regular register.
+%bp is associated to stack allocation and function arguments, but can be used as a regular register.

-## Intruction syntax
+## Instruction syntax

 The usual format :

-		INTR Op1, Op2, Op3
+		INSTRUCTION Op1, Op2, Op3

 Follow this logic:

-- Op1 : Were to put the result
+- Op1 : Is were will to put the result
-- Op2 and Op3 : Input values
+- Op2 and Op3 : Are input parameters

-## Addresing modes and ALU operations comparation
+## Addressing modes and ALU operations comparison

-    DCPU-16                                                                  TR3200
+    DCPU-16E                                                                  TR3200
     -------------------------------------------------------------------------------
     SET  [A], B                                                       LOAD %r0, %r1